 This spatial plan has a 30-year planning horizon to not only align with Council's 30-year Infrastructure Strategy (2021-51) but allows the land use changes to evolve in a staged and considered manner.
 This spatial plan is intended to be monitored, reviewed and updated as required to ensure it remains current and continues to provide community and decision makers with the information required to make informed decisions about these Kaipara centres.
-The Kaipara District spatial Planning workstreams are shown in the Relationships to Infrastructure, Economic Strategy and Long Term Plan diagram below and displays the inputs (i.e The Sub Regional Spatial Plan) and the outputs (District Plan review) from this spatial plan process.
+The relationship and integration of this adopted document with other planning processes is described below in digram below.
+It shows the inputs (i.e The Sub Regional Spatial Plan) and the outputs (District Plan review) from this spatial plan process.
 It also shows the alignment and close relationship with infrastructure planning and delivery to enable the key upgrades required to implement the spatial plan.